elastisys/compliantkubernetes/docs/user-guide/long-term-log-retention.md

 These indices are managed in a way that will limit them both in time and size, to make them more manageable.
 Each index typically represents a days worth of logs, but if the size of the index exceeds a set threshold a new one will be created to limit their maximum size.

-The indices are all grouped within index _aliases_, a sort of virtual index that behind the scenes link to other indices.
+The indices are all grouped within index _aliases_, a sort of virtual index that behind the scenes links to other indices.
 This allows one to read from all indices and write to one designated write index, all using the same name.

-Since only the write index can change one method to select indices for exporting into log-term storage is to only export the read indices.
+Since only the write index can change, one method to select indices for exporting into log-term storage is to only export the read indices.
 This way there is no need to check and update indices in case they've changed since the previous export run, simplifying the export logic.

 !!!example "Example: List all indices using a pattern"